senlin/so-remove-wpml-menu-sync/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-This free [WPML](http://wpml.org) Addon removes the WP Menus Sync sub menu from the WPML sidebar menu in the backend and it hides the menu synchronization link that is displayed on the nav-menus pages.
+This free WPML Addon removes the WP Menus Sync sub menu from the WPML sidebar menu in the backend.

 == Description ==